-The Committee generally determines and approves equity awards to the other NEOs, including vesting schedules, at its regularly scheduled meeting in February each year, subject to ratification by the board of directors in the case of Messrs.
-McGinnis, Green and Van Handel.
+The Committee generally determines and approves equity awards to the other NEOs, including vesting schedules, at its regularly scheduled meeting in February each year, subject to ratification by the board of directors in the case of the CFO and President.
 These are generally based on recommendations by the CEO (although not with regard to himself).
 The Committee may make grants to NEOs at other times during the year, as it deems appropriate.
 The grant date for the awards is the date the Committee approves the awards.
 The exercise price for any options granted is the closing price on the date of grant.

-Components of the 2016 Executive Compensation Program
+Components of the 2017 Executive Compensation Program